True Romance

-True Romance is a 1993 American romantic crime film directed by Tony Scott and written by Quentin Tarantino.
-It features an ensemble cast led by Christian Slater and Patricia Arquette, with Dennis Hopper, Val Kilmer, Gary Oldman, Brad Pitt, and Christopher Walken in supporting roles.
-Slater and Arquette portray newlyweds on the run from the Mafia after stealing a shipment of drugs.
+True Romance is a 1993 American romantic crime drama film directed by Tony Scott and written by Quentin Tarantino.
+It stars Christian Slater and Patricia Arquette, with Dennis Hopper, Val Kilmer, Gary Oldman, Brad Pitt, and Christopher Walken in supporting roles.
+Slater and Arquette portray newlyweds who head to California with a stolen suitcase of drugs, with the Mafia in close pursuit and their future very uncertain.

 True Romance began life as an early script by Tarantino; he sold the screenplay in order to finance his debut feature film, Reservoir Dogs (1992).
 It is regarded by proponents as a cross-section of writer Tarantino and director Scott's respective trademarks, including a Southern California setting, pop cultural references, and stylized violence punctuated by slow motion.

-Though initially a box-office failure, the film's positive reviews, with critics praising the dialogue, characters, and off-beat style, earned it a cult following.
-It has come to be considered one of Scott's best films and one of the best American films of the 1990s.
+Though initially a box-office failure, the film's positive reviews, with critics praising the dialogue, characters, and offbeat style, helped it earn a cult following.
+It has come to be considered one of Scott's best films.

 Plot

 At a Detroit theater showing kung fu films, Alabama Whitman strikes up a conversation with Elvis Presley fanatic Clarence Worley.
 They later have sex at his downtown apartment.
-Alabama tearfully confesses that she is a call girl hired by his boss as a birthday present but has fallen in love with him.
+Alabama tearfully confesses that she is a call girl hired by Clarence's boss as a birthday present but has fallen in love with him.
 The two get married the next day at City Hall.
-An apparition of Elvis visits Clarence and convinces him to kill Alabama's abusive pimp, Drexl Spivey.
-Going to the brothel where Alabama worked, he shoots and kills Drexl, and takes a bag he assumes contains Alabama's belongings.
-Back at the apartment, he and Alabama discover it contains a large amount of cocaine that Drexl had stolen from two drug pushers.
+An apparition of Elvis convinces Clarence to kill Alabama's abusive pimp, Drexl Spivey.
+Going to the brothel where Alabama worked, he shoots and kills Drexl and takes a bag he assumes contains Alabama's belongings.
+Back at the apartment, he and Alabama discover it contains a large amount of cocaine that Drexl had stolen from two drug pushers that he had murdered.

-The couple visits Clarence's estranged father Clifford, a retired cop, for help.
-He tells Clarence the police assume Drexl's murder is a gang killing committed in revenge for the murdered dealers.
+The couple ask Clarence's estranged father Clifford, a retired police officer, for help.
+He tells Clarence the police assume Drexl's murder is a gang killing committed in revenge for the slain dealers.
 After the couple leave for Los Angeles, Clifford is interrogated by Vincenzo Coccotti, consigliere to mobster "Blue Lou Boyle", who had hired Drexl to steal and distribute the cocaine on his behalf.
 He reveals that the mob knows about Clarence's theft since they found his driver's license near Drexl's body.
 Clifford, realizing he will die anyway, mockingly defies Coccotti, who shoots him dead.
-One of his men then finds an LA address taped to Clifford's refrigerator.
+One of his men then finds a Los Angeles address taped to Clifford's refrigerator.